Celebrating the Vajrayana

 The vajrayana teachings are renowned for providing the strongest medicine in times of the greatest confusion.
 But it’s also during these times that practices of invoking the deity, resting in the nature of mind, or engaging in sacred perception can feel very remote.
 Throughout this four-day retreat, we will explore how wrathful, peaceful, and effortless vajrayana methods “touch the fruition,” and thus remind us of our inherent wisdom.

 Practitioners of ngondro, Werma, mahamudra, Vajrayogini and Scorpion Seal are welcome.
 Each day will begin with the Mahayana Morning Liturgy, and conclude with the Exorcism chant.
 The program will include discussions with each group of practitioners, talks and personal interviews with the acharya.
 Lungs will be given for Sakyong Mipham Rinpoche’s White Tara, the Rain of Blessings Guru Yoga by Jamgön Mipham and The Short Daily Practice of Vajrakilaya also by Jamgön Mipham—more information to follow.
 The program counts toward all retreat requirements.

 Any sort of partial attendance is allowed—by the day or for certain talks.

 Discussion topics include:

-- Remembering our vajrayana training for when we are nearing death.
+- Remembering our Vajrayana training as we near death